Hi, I’m Chris.

 Me In a Mutant Walnut Shell

 My background is varied.
 My undergraduate work was in German, English and Mass Communications.
 My original teaching certifications were in English and German for grades 7-12.
 While teaching English and German at the secondary level, I obtained my teaching certification in teaching ESOL (English for Speakers of Other Languages.)
-In all, I taught for nine years in the public schools, mostly as a teacher of elementary aged English Language Learners.
+In all, I taught for nine years in the public schools and 3 years at a community college.
+Most of that time was spent as a teacher of elementary aged English Language Learners, but over the years I’ve worked with individuals ranging in age from 2 to adult.

 I’ve also taken courses on teaching adults how to read and tutored children and adults in reading, writing, and speaking.
 I have a master’s degree in education, and my master’s thesis was all about creating personalized children’s books as a hook for young readers.
 I applied that idea while I was teaching and more recently as a parent volunteer in my own children’s classrooms.
 I’ve done other things along the way, including taking 10 years to stay at home with my children full-time, but essentially I have been in the business of sharing my love of language with others for over 20 years.